Advaith-dev/Remote-vital-monitoring-system/README.md

    - Obtain the Firebase project credentials (database URL, authentication key).

 4. **Code Configuration:**
-   - Open the `main.cpp` file in the Arduino IDE.
+   - Open the `vitalsync_V1.ino` file in the Arduino IDE.
    - Replace the placeholder Firebase credentials with your actual credentials.
    - Adjust any other configuration parameters as needed.